 Chevron spills 800,000 gallons of oil, water in California

 SACRAMENTO, Calif.
-(AP) — California authorities said Friday that crews are beginning to clean up a massive oil spill that dumped nearly 800,000 gallons of oil and water into a Kern County canyon, making it larger — if less devastating — than the state's last two major oil spills.
+(AP) — Officials began to clean up a massive oil spill Friday that dumped nearly 800,000 gallons of oil and water into a California canyon, making it larger — if less devastating — than the state's last two major oil spills.

-The seep, which has been flowing off and on since May, has again stopped, said Chevron spokeswoman Veronica Flores-Paniagua, with the last flow on Tuesday.
+The newly revealed spill has been flowing off and on since May and has again stopped, Chevron spokeswoman Veronica Flores-Paniagua said.
 She and California officials said the spill is not near any waterway and has not significantly affected wildlife.
+The last flow was Tuesday.

 Chevron reported that 794,000 gallons (about 3 million liters) of oil and water have leaked out of the ground where it uses steam injection to extract oil in the large Cymric Oil Field about 35 miles (56 kilometers) west of Bakersfield.
 The steam softens the thick crude so it can flow more readily and is a different process from fracking, which breaks up underground layers of rock.